Skip to main content

 Jason Ganz

-Developer Experience at dbt Labs
+Director of Community, Developer Experience & AI at dbt Labs

 dbt is the standard for creating governed, trustworthy datasets on top of your structured data.
 MCP is showing increasing promise as the standard for providing context to LLMs to allow them to function at a high level in real world, operational scenarios.